-Turn the engine switch off and ensure that all the doors and windows are closed.

-■ Opening the fuel tank cap
+- Turn the engine switch to the LOCK position and ensure that all the doors and windows are closed. - Confirm the type of fuel. (\rightarrow P. 515) - Opening the fuel tank cap

 Open the fuel filler door.

 Turn the fuel tank cap slowly to open.